aristanetworks/avd-workshops/workshops/ansible.md

 ### Config File

-The Ansible configuration file is where we set environment variables for our Ansible project(s).
+The Ansible configuration file is where we set environment variables for our Ansible projects.
 There are many variables that can be set in this file, and the most common ones are documented [here](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#common-options "Common Ansible Configuration File Options").

 When running an ad-hoc command, or playbook, Ansible will look for the configuration file in the locations listed below.
 These locations are defined in order of precedence: